appcanary/blog/source/articles/2016-12-31-secure-headers.html.markdown

 Yes.
 Your app is only available over HTTPS, right?
 Trying to browse over regular old HTTP will redirect to the secure site, right?
-Use [letsencrypt](https://letsencrypt.org/) if you can't afford a certificate.
+Use [letsencrypt](https://letsencrypt.org/) if you want to avoid the racket that is commercial CAs.

 The one downside is that HSTS allows for a
 [clever technique](http://www.radicalresearch.co.uk/lab/hstssupercookies) to